By Lambert Strether of Corrente.

 Non-Pharmaceutrical Interventions: Erased

 At Figure 2 [1], we see that masking is an “Additional Strategy.”
-(Left unsaid is that if one goes to an airless doctor or dentist’s office with poor ventilation and no filters, it may be the only strategy.)
-At [2] we see that CDC, through the visual, recommends “Baggy Blues,” contradicting the text which urges, correctly, that respirators are more effective.
+(Left unsaid is that if one goes to an airless doctor or dentist’s office with poor ventilation and no filters, it may be the only strategy; “additional” to zero, I suppose).
+At [2] we see that CDC, through its choice of graphics, endorses “Baggy Blues,” contradicting the text which urges, correctly, that respirators are more effective.
 Unfortumately, at [3], we see that CDC introduces the distinction between masks and respirators without defining either.
-And at [4] we see that CDC conveys the message, by burying the information at the bottom of the page and requiring a clickthrough, that N95s are complicated and inconvenient.
+And at [4] we see that CDC conveys the message that N95s are complicated and inconvenient by burying that information at the bottom of the page and requiring a clickthrough.

 Figure 3: “Respiratory Guidance Snapshot”

-At [4], we see that CDC is in fact advocating a “Layered Prevention Strategy” (the “Swiss Cheese Model“).
-Assuming that the layers are listed in order of priority, [1] vaccination (sorry, “immunization”) as a Core Strategy comes first.
-Then, insanely, and still in Core, [2] comes handwashing.
+Buried at [4], we see that CDC is in fact advocating a “Layered Prevention Strategy” (the “Swiss Cheese Model“).
+Assuming that the layers are listed left to right in order of priority, we first see [1] vaccination (sorry, “immunization”) as a Core Strategy.
+Then, still in Core, insanely given that we’re talking respiratory viruses, comes [2] handwashing.
 (Boy howdy, does the handwashing faction have clout.)
-Still in Core comes ventilation (opening windows), with again, insanely, masking (and respirations) not in Core, but in Additional.
-(I suppose that in every Closed, Crowded, Close Contact space, like a dentist’s office — or a store, ffs — CDC wants me first to try to get a window opened, and only then to mask).
-And of course at [5] the very process of asymptomatic transmission is carefully ignored.
-On the bright side, we see at [3] that CDC now recommends staying home for five days (not one), that IIRC people remain infected and infectious for two weeks and more.
+Trailing handwashing comes ventilation (opening windows).
+Insanely, masking (and respirators) are not in Core, but Additional.
+(I suppose that in every closed, crowded, close contact space, like a dentist’s office — or a store, ffs — CDC wants me first to try to get a window opened, and only failing that to mask.)
+And of course at [5] the reality of asymptomatic transmission is carefully ignored.
+On the bright side, we see at [3] that CDC now recommends staying home for five days (not one), although IIRC people remain infected and infectious for two weeks and more, so there’s still room for improvement.

 Process: Politicized